alvinylt/gopher/README.md

 is used to read the response from the server and write it to the buffer until the server disconnects.

-We set `BUFFER_SIZE` is 65536 bytes as this is reasonable size limit for most directory indices on a Gopher server.
+We set `BUFFER_SIZE` is 65536 bytes as this is a reasonable size limit for most directory indices on a Gopher server.
 It can be adjusted if the user of this program has specific needs.